leonardosalles/ionic2-zoom-area/README.md

 <br><br>

 ## Known Issues 🤬
-- Vertical pan is in conflict with scroll event and are not fired like horizontal pan.
+- ✅(Fixed in 1.0.12) Vertical pan is in conflict with scroll event and are not fired like horizontal pan.

 <br><br>

 ## Roadmap
-- ✅(1.0.10) - Add support to move center of zoom
+- ✅(Fixed in 1.0.10) - Add support to move center of zoom

 <br><br>
 ## Contribution